-Over the past year, the Fund raised $\pounds 6,111,271$ for the purpose of supporting the work of the Courtauld Institute of Art and made a grant to the Institute of $\pounds 6,104,114$.
-This included a number of grants for the Courtauld Gallery in support of temporary exhibitions, public education programmes and staff costs, and other grants in support of student scholarships, conservation work, the Institute's libraries, Courtauld Connects Project as well as unrestricted grants to be directed to those areas the Institute itself considers to be of greatest need.
+Over the past year, the Fund raised £2,771,923 for the purpose of supporting the work of the Courtauld Institute of Art and made a grant to the Institute of £2,764,746.
+This included a number of grants for the Courtauld Gallery in support of public education programmes and staff costs, and other grants in support of student scholarships, conservation work, the Institute's libraries, Courtauld Connects Project as well as unrestricted grants to be directed to those areas the Institute itself considers to be of greatest need.

-The funds raised have enabled the Institute to meet its objectives by putting on a number of successful public exhibitions with loans from other galleries thus enabling the public to see works of art they might not otherwise be able to see in person; conserve and display damaged and fragile works of art that might otherwise be lost; engage with schools and members of the public through gallery tours, school visits and public lectures and provide scholarships to enable students that might otherwise be unable to attend to study at The Courtauld.
+The funds raised have enabled the Institute to meet its objectives by conserving and displaying damaged and fragile works of art that might otherwise be lost; engage with schools and members of the public through gallery tours, school visits and public lectures and provide scholarships to enable students that might otherwise be unable to attend to study at The Courtauld.